Feb 2, 2021

 Editing is the glue that holds your video projects together.
 Post-production can be a long and complicated process, but it’s almost as valuable as any other component of filmmaking.
 And how you edit your project can really shape how viewers experience your content.

 Well, jump cuts throw all that out the window.
 They tend to be jarring, either because they’re too abrupt or because the edits don’t follow someone’s expectations.
+And while that means relying on numerous jump cuts can be distracting, it can also pull a viewer through a sequence, establish a sense of chaos, keep viewers on their toes, etc.

 Let’s use a conversation as our example.
-When you think of cutting between two shots, you might use your edits to hide certain things.
+When you think of cutting between two types of camera shots, you might use your edits to hide certain things.
 Maybe an actor stuttered over a line, or a car drove by in the background.
 Or maybe you want to use the edit to show an actor’s reaction to something rather than the other actor’s delivery.

-If you’d like to read a very thorough look at jump cuts and classical editing techniques, Studiobinder provided a deep dive into the history of jump cuts.
 But for now, let’s move on to why you’re here: Figuring out how YouTubers use jump cuts successfully.

 The rise of YouTube pulled jump cuts from the filmmaking trash heap.
 While film school-trained directors wanted to hide their edits, YouTube gives anyone the opportunity to create and share videos.
 And that meant a lot of new filmmakers were learning editing on the fly.